5agado/conversation-analyzer/README.md

 * **Aggregation**: most of the previous groups include the option of aggregation by sender, or by datetime features (e.g. hour, day, month, year) where relevant

 ##TODO
-    * Generalize for group conversations (all three components)
     * NLP analyses for message, also sentiment analysis and similar ** consider checking emotion related to emoticon ** words category/sentiment (for example for word count)